Abelian Splittings and JSJ-Decompositions of Bestvina--Brady Groups: JSJ-decompositions of Finitely Presented Bestvina--Brady Groups

+In this section, we describe the JSJ-decompositions for finitely presented Bestvina--Brady groups which split over abelian subgroups.
+For completeness, we give necessary definitions along the way.
+Throughout this section, the graph $\Gamma$ will always be a finite simplicial connected graph whose associated flag complex is simply connected.

 In \cite{grovesandhullabeliansplittingsofraags}, the authors gave a graph of groups decomposition of $A_{\Gamma}$ over abelian subgroups such that each vertex of $\Gamma$ acts on the Bass--Serre tree elliptically.
 They called such a decomposition a \emph{vertex-elliptic abelian splitting}.
-When $A_{\Gamma}$ admits a vertex-elliptic abelian splitting, by Corollary \ref{RAAGs split iff BBGs split} and Lemma \ref{generators of RAAG are elliptic implies generators of BBG are elliptic}, the associated Bestvina--Brady group $H_{\Gamma}$ also has a graph of groups decomposition over abelian subgroups such that each directed edge of $\Gamma$ acts on the Bass--Serre tree elliptically.
+When $A_{\Gamma}$ admits a vertex-elliptic abelian splitting, by Corollary~\ref{RAAGs split iff BBGs split} and Lemma~\ref{generators of RAAG are elliptic implies generators of BBG are elliptic}, the group $BB_{\Gamma}$ also has a graph of groups decomposition over abelian subgroups such that each directed edge of $\Gamma$ acts on the Bass--Serre tree elliptically.
 We call such a splitting an \emph{edge-elliptic abelian splitting}.
-We will describe these splittings with more details later.
+We will describe these splittings later with more details.

 We recall some terminologies from \cite{guirardelandlevittjsjdecompositionsofgroups}.
-Fix a family $\mathcal{A}$ of subgroups of $G$.
+Fix a family $\mathcal{A}$ of subgroups of a group $G$ that is stable under conjugate and taking subgroups.
 If $G$ acts on a tree $T$ such that all the edge stabilizers are in $\mathcal{A}$, then we call $T$ an \emph{$\mathcal{A}$-tree}.
 An $\mathcal{A}$-tree is called \emph{universally elliptic} if its edge stabilizers fix a point in every $\mathcal{A}$-tree.
 A tree $T$ \emph{dominates} another tree $T'$ if every subgroup of $G$ that fixes a point in $T$ also fixes a point in $T'$.

 \begin{definition} A \emph{JSJ-tree} of $G$ over $\mathcal{A}$ is an $\mathcal{A}$-tree $T$ such that it is universally elliptic and dominates any other universally elliptic $\mathcal{A}$-tree.
 The graph of groups decomposition $\mathcal{G}=T/G$ is called a \emph{JSJ-decomposition of $G$ over $\mathcal{A}$}. \end{definition}